The Coleman correspondence at the free fermion point: Introduction and main results

-The previous results on variants of the Coleman correspondence are the following.
+Concerning the Coleman correpondence, i.e., the equivalence of both models, we mention that in view of the restrictions in the domains of construction of the two models, previous results are restricted to models with finite volume sine-Gordon interaction or with fixed external `bare' mass $m>0$.
+In particular, for avoidance of doubt, we stress that the Coleman correspondence for the \emph{massless} sine-Gordon model in \emph{infinite volume} remains open for $\beta\neq 4\pi$.
+In the presence of a bare mass or finite volume interaction, the relevant previous results are as follows.
 For $\beta<4\pi$, a variant of the Coleman correspondence between the \emph{massive} sine-Gordon model (i.e., $m>0$ fixed) and the massive Thirring--Schwinger model (QED$_2$) was proved in \cite{MR0443693} for $z/m^2$ is sufficiently small; see also \cite{MR0523016} for a review.
 Also for $\beta<4\pi$, but now with finite volume interaction instead of with an external mass term, a version of the Coleman correspondence was shown in \cite{MR446210}.
-For $\beta=4\pi$ and again with finite volume interaction, a version of the Coleman correspondence between the sine-Gordon model with small coupling constant $z$ (depending on the volume) was proved in \cite{MR1672504}.
-Finally, for $\beta$ in a neighbourhood of $4\pi$, but again in finite volume and all coupling constants sufficiently small (again depending on the volume), the Coleman correspondence was proved in \cite{MR2461991}, and accompanied by a construction of the corresponding massive Thirring model \cite{MR2308750}.
+In the same regime, $\beta<4\pi$ and finite volume sine-Gordon interaction, a construction of Haag--Kastler nets of the sine-Gordon model with finite volume interaction in Lorentzian signature was carried out in \cite{MR4236060}, and a version of the Coleman correspondence was verified in this setting of algebaric QFT.
+For $\beta=4\pi$ but with finite volume interaction, a version of the Coleman correspondence applying to the sine-Gordon model with small coupling constant $z$ (depending on the volume) was proved in \cite{MR1672504}.
+Finally, for $\beta$ in a neighborhood of $4\pi$, but again in finite volume and all coupling constants small depending on the volume, the Coleman correspondence was proved in \cite{MR2461991}.